Yepvajia/RE_Consolidated_Information_Systems/README.md

-HI WELCOME TO ODYSSEY WEEK 8 :
+HI WELCOME TO ODYSSEY WEEK 7 :
-#Offer Services on the Internet
+Offer Services on the Internet

 THIS IS THE README FOR THE GRAPHQL